 TURNAROUND EFFORTS (1953 - 1958)

 The acquisition of the Heidelberg Brewery in 1949 created multiple problems for Bavarian as their sales declined a few years later.
-Foremost, they also had a duplication of work forces and equipment, which created higher labor costs.
-Bavarian also had substantial aseets that were placed into Heidelberg, and their Plant No. 2, which had lost signifcant value and that were rather illiquid.
-Bavarian no longer needed a second brewery plant by 1954.
-However, this would cause workers they no longer needed and created issues with their unions.
+Foremost, they effectively duplicated their work forces and equipment without expanding their trade area, which created higher labor costs without increasing their potential customer base.
+Bavarian also had substantial assets that were placed into Heidelberg (Plant No. 2), which lost significant value and that were rather illiquid.
+By 1954, it was apparent Bavarian no longer needed a second brewery.
+However, this would cause challenges with workers they no longer needed and their unions.

-The unions also wanted the brewer to participate in a pension program and other fringe benefits, which they did.
+The unions representing Bavarian's employees wanted the brewer to participate in a pension program and other fringe benefits.
+This was done.
 (Please see the photo on the side with the first Bavarian employee to retire with a pension.)
 But it was also necessary to make more investments in order to reduce costs and remain viable.
 Further, Bavarian needed to modernize and expand their main Plant No. 1, which was estimated at a cost of over $1 million at the end of 1953.
-This required additional capital and changes in their organizational documents and changes in management.
+This required additional capital and debt, revisions to their organizational documents and changes in management.
 Additionally, it necessitated the acquisition of adjacent property, new equipment and new buildings.
 At the same time, Bavarian was involved in litigation trying to protect their Bavarian's Old Style Beer name, against two larger brewers.
 One wanted to prevent their use of "Old Style" and another wanted to use the name "Bavarian" with a new and competitive brand.
 Since Bavarian's advertising may have been partly responsible for their sales declines, more funds needed to be devoted to this area and their overall marketing needed to be improved.
 Ultimately, beginning in mid-1956, Bavarian would need to create an entirely new image and brand, introduced in 1957.
 These challenges are discussed in more detail as follows, accompanied by photos and other relevant images.

 1954.
 On the left, Mr. Wagner, a truck driver, was the first Bavarian employee to retire on a pension.
 He is in the Tap Room with Joe Ponzer, Sales Manager.